macmizy/sunny-landing-page/README.md

 ### Built with

-- Semantic HTML5 markup
-- CSS custom properties
-- Flexbox
+- HTML
-- CSS Grid
+- CSS
 - Javascript
-*

 ### What I learned
-I learnt how to use the "::before, position, transform" properly
+I learnt how to use the "::before, position, transform " properly and many other things.

 ```css